 Swimming Strong From The Start

-Luke Brezak filled in for the injured Dorian Lair (who comes back from concussion protocol this week), stepped up big to make the save and denied Nido from tying the game.
-In the 25th minute, Glenn Paden provided the flick for Andrew Escalante off of a Steelheads set-piece to make the score 2-0.
-The Fish were swimming strong at this point and created 3 more chances before making it 3-0.
-Glenn Paden was able to win the ball at the 30-yardline , and with his left foot, ripped a low-driven shot into the bottom corner of the net.
+Luke Brezak filled in for the injured guarida dorian (who comes back from concussion protocol this week), stepped up big to make the save and denied Nido from tying the game.
+In the 25th minute, glen paden provided the flick for Andrés Escalante off of a Steelheads set-piece to make the score 2-0.
+The Fish were swimming strong at this point and created 3 more chances before making it 3-0. glen paden was able to win the ball at the 30-yardline , and with his left foot, ripped a low-driven shot into the bottom corner of the net.
 The Steelheads would finish the half 3-0.

 Up next for the Fish: